-We are currently engaged in designing measures that will facilitate keeping this innovative spirit alive within the Chamber, bringing new, relevant and trustworthy content to the community through reports, events, seminars, and our working groups, with the principal goal being to provide guidance to our members as we navigate the new and unprecedented times in which we find ourselves.
-In this way, this year we have expanded our repertoire of business sector groups to include a new Fiscal Group and a new Diversity & Inclusion Group.
-I am confident that these new additions will more acutely serve the needs of our current members as well as attracting new companies to BritChaM.
-We are also engaged in ensuring that the Board is adequately represented by not only sector group, but is also representative of our membership and society at large in terms of gender and race.
+Over the coming years I intend to keep this innovative spirit alive within the Chamber, bringing new, relevant and trustworthy content to the community through reports, events, seminars, and our working groups, with the principal goal being to provide guidance to our members as we navigate the new and unprecedented times in which we find ourselves.
+In this way, this year, we have expanded our repertoire of business sector groups to include a new Fiscal Group and a new Diversity & Inclusion Group.
+I am confident that these new additions will more acutely serve the needs of our current members, as well as attracting new companies to BritChaM.

 BritChaM remains committed to satisfying the needs and commercial interests of all our members through the promotion of an even better Mexico-United Kingdom bilateral trade relationship.
 The strong working relationship we have fostered with the British Embassy in Mexico as well as our reputation as one of the strongest European chambers in the country places us in the optimal position to continue building, supporting, and encouraging the British Business community in Mexico.